-(c) Non-performing loans
+Non-performing loans (c)

-Non-performing loans comprised 0.5% (2022: 1.6%) secured loan and 0.03% (2022: 0.1%) unsecured loan of the total portfolio.
+Non-performing loans comprised 0.4% (2023: 0.5%) secured loan and 0.01% (2023: 0.03%) unsecured loan of the total portfolio.
 The Group maintains full ECL allowances for all non-performing loans where the net outstanding debt is not covered by the value of the collateral held, taking into consideration the net realisable value of the collaterals.
-The NPL ratio decreased to a low of 0.5% (2022: 1.7%) with the settlement of one main mortgage loan which is fully collaterised.
+The asset quality was well managed and NPL ratio decreased to a low of 0.4% (2023: 0.5%).
 The non-performing exposures remained largely secured.
-There are no loans and advances graded as doubtful as at 31 December 2023 and 2022.
+There are no loans and advances graded as doubtful as at 31 December 2024 and 2023.